Thursday, 20 April 2023

 2. Manisha- Manisha Koirala, a film actress.

-3. A scene in movie “Bombay” by Maniratnam, a famous Tamil film director.
+3. A scene in the movie “Bombay” by Maniratnam, a famous Tamil film director.

 4. Female devotees of Lord Krishna.